huggingface/hub-docs/docs/hub/webhooks-guide-auto-retrain.md

 # Webhook guide: Setup an automatic system to re-train a model when a dataset changes

-This guide will guide you through the set up of an automatic training pipeline on the HuggingFace platform, using HF Webhooks, Spaces and AutoTrain.
+This guide will help walk you through the set up of an automatic training pipeline on the HuggingFace platform using HF Webhooks, Spaces and AutoTrain.

-We will build a Webhook that listen to changes on an image classification dataset, and triggers a fine-tuning of [microsoft/resnet-50](https://huggingface.co/microsoft/resnet-50) using [AutoTrain](https://huggingface.co/autotrain).
+We will build a Webhook that listens to changes on an image classification dataset and triggers a fine-tuning of [microsoft/resnet-50](https://huggingface.co/microsoft/resnet-50) using [AutoTrain](https://huggingface.co/autotrain).

-## Pre-requisite: upload your dataset to the Hub
+## Prerequisite: Upload your dataset to the Hub

 We will use a [simple image classification dataset](https://huggingface.co/datasets/sbrandeis-test-org/input-dataset) for the sake of the example.
 Learn more about uploading your data to the Hub here: https://huggingface.co/docs/datasets/upload_dataset.